 Normally the tax treatment on the sale of assets that are held over 1 year would be considered long-term capital gains (which is 15%-23.8%).

 But there’s a special tax rate for collectibles such as Art, Classic Cars, and Precious Metals.
 That tax rate is 28%.
 That’s right, if you hold a collectible over 1 year and sell it at a profit, the IRS wants 28% (not 15%-23.8%).

 Are NFTs going to be considered collectibles to the IRS?
 Once again, there were no mention in the bill.
-Since I use to work at the IRS, let’s just say that I wouldn’t be surprised if the IRS comes back and says they are just like any other collectible and want you to pay 28%.
+But I wouldn’t be surprised if the IRS issues a statement that they will be subject to the 28% collectibles tax in the coming years.